-This might sound like a more basic version of a fixed wireless device to you — and you’d be right!
-Fixed wireless internet and mobile hotspots function in largely the same way: converting data signals from cell phone towers into a usable WiFi network for other devices.
+This might sound like a more basic version of a wireless home internet device to you — and you’d be right!
+Wireless home internet and mobile hotspots function in largely the same way: converting data signals from cell phone towers into a usable WiFi network for other devices.

 The biggest difference is their scalability.
 While a mobile hotspot can generally support up to 10 devices with speeds around 30 Mbps, fixed wireless devices can support up to 64 devices with speeds up to 100 Mbps.
 But it’s hard to beat the convenience of a hotspot right there on your smartphone.

 Using a hotspot can burn through your phone battery fairly quickly, especially depending on how many devices you have connected.
 For example, you can connect five of your coworkers’ laptops to your hotspot network so you can work together — but that requires a lot more power from your phone, and you’ll see the battery fade sooner.

 So yes, a mobile hotspot is convenient — but when should you actually use it?
 If you’re working remotely, like from a coffee shop or park, it can offer a more secure connection than if you connect to a public, open WiFi network.
 If your power is down (or your high-speed home internet connection is being worked on), you can also opt for a mobile hotspot.
 We wouldn’t recommend it if your power is down indefinitely, because you’ll want to save your battery, but it can get you connected to a few things that you need to take care of.